 Analysis includes Laws of Superposition and Crosscutting Relationships limited to minor displacement faults that offset layers.

-Not all organisms are fossilized.
+Processes that occur over long periods of time include changes in rock types through weathering, erosion, heat, and pressure.

 State Assessment Boundary:

-Strata sequences that have been reordered or overturned, names of specific periods or epochs and events within them, or specifics of radiometric dating are not expected in state assessment.
+Strata sequences that have been reordered or overturned, names of specific periods or epochs and events within them, or the identification and naming of minerals or rock types are not expected in state assessment.

 6.MS-ESS1-5(MA).
-Use graphical displays to illustrate that the Earth and its solar system are part of the Milky Way galaxy, which is one of billions of galaxies in the universe.
+Use graphical displays to illustrate that Earth and its solar system are one of many in of the Milky Way galaxy, which is one of billions of galaxies in the universe.

 Clarification Statement: